wix-prototypers/prototypers_prototype-panel/README.md

   </tr>
   <tr>
    <td>
-    function
+    callback
    </td>
    <td>
     String
    </td>
    <td>
       The name of the function that will be called after changing this input.
 You are responsible for the implementation of this function.
-      <b>NOTE: </b> This function receives 2 parameters (in the following order): the name ('name' attribute) of the changed input and the selected value.
-      Example: <i>function changeBackgroundStyle(inputName, selectedValue) { }</i>
+      <b>NOTE: </b> This function receives 3 parameters (in the following order): the name ('name' attribute) of the changed input, the selected value and the event object.
+Example: <i>function changeBackgroundStyle(inputName, selectedValue, e) { }</i>
    </td>
   </tr>
   <tr>